kduszynski/bad-habit-shrinker/README.md

 **Generated with different LLM models support.**

-A modern, minimalistic web application that simulates the progressive narrowing of a daily time window until it collapses to a single point ("hour zero").
+A modern, mobile-first web application that simulates the progressive narrowing of a daily time window until it collapses to a single point.

 ## 🚀 Quick Start

-### Running the Application

 1. **Start the web server:**
    ```bash